Towards the Systematic Reporting of the Energy and Carbon Footprints of Machine Learning: Encouraging Efficiency and Mitigating Carbon Impacts: Immediate Mitigation Strategies

 We noted in Section~\ref{sec:tool} that it is important to assess which energy grid experiments are run on due to the large differences in carbon emissions between energy grids.
 Figure~\ref{fig:regional_differences} shows \coeq intensities for an assortment of locations, cloud-provider regions, and energy production methods.
 We note that an immediate drop in carbon emission can be made by moving all training jobs to carbon-efficient energy grids.
 In particular, Quebec is the cleanest available cloud region to our knowledge.
 Running a job in Quebec would result in carbon emission 30x lower than running a job in Estonia (based on 2017 averages).

-\begin{example} To demonstrate this in practice, we run inference on two translation models 1000 times and measure energy usage.
+\begin{exampleinline} To demonstrate this in practice, we run inference on two machine translation models 1000 times and measure energy usage.
 We extrapolate the amount of emissions and the difference between the two algorithms if run in different energy grids, seen in Figure~\ref{fig:transformer}.
-The absolute difference in emissions between the two models is fairly small (though significant) if run in Quebec (.09 g \coeq), yet the gap increases as one runs the jobs in less carbon-friendly regions (at 3.04 g \coeq in Estonia). \end{example}
+The absolute difference in emissions between the two models is fairly small (though significant) if run in Quebec (.09 g \coeq), yet the gap increases as one runs the jobs in less carbon-friendly regions (at 3.04 g \coeq \, in Estonia). \end{exampleinline}

 We provide a script with our framework to show all cloud provider region with emission statistics to make this decision-making process easier.\footnote{See: \href{https://github.com/Breakend/experiment-impact-tracker/blob/master/scripts/get-region-emissions-info}{get-region-emissions-info script} and \href{https://github.com/Breakend/experiment-impact-tracker/blob/master/scripts/lookup-cloud-region-info}{lookup-cloud-region-info script}.} We note that \citet{lacoste2019quantifying} provide a website using partial information estimation to extrapolate carbon emissions based on cloud provider region, GPU type, and experiment length in hours.
 Their tool may also be used for estimating carbon emissions in cloud-based experiments ahead of time.
+We've also provided a non-exhaustive list of low emissions energy grids that contain cloud regions in Table~\ref{tab:cloudregions}.